 Day 2: Gondar / Simien Mountains National Park

-Day 3: Exploring the Simien Mountains
+Days 3 & 4: Exploring the Simien Mountains

-Day 4: Gondar
+Day 5: Gondar

-Day 5: Lalibela
+Day 6: Lalibela

-Day 6: Lalibela—Asheton Maryam Monastery
+Day 7: Lalibela—Asheton Maryam Monastery

 Day 8: Bale Mountains National Park

 Spend two days exploring the wild wonders of the Sanetti Plateau and Harenna Forest.
-This vast highland region is the world’s largest expanse of Afro-alpine moorland, a montane habitat with an average elevation above 13,000 feet within East Africa’s tallest mountains.
-The plateau is renowned for supporting the most substantial remaining population of Ethiopian wolf, which we'll hope to spot during a wildlife drive in 4x4 vehicles.
-Walk about the plateau enjoying the awe-inspiring landscape to Harenna Forest.
-At the southern end of the Sanetti Plateau the Harenna escarpment affords an astounding view over the forest well over a mile below us—deeper than the Grand Canyon.
+This vast highland region is the world’s largest expanse of Afro-alpine moorland, a montane habitat with an average elevation above 13,000 feet.
+The plateau is renowned for supporting the largest remaining population of Ethiopian wolf, which we hope to spot on wildlife drives in 4x4 vehicles.
+A walk atop the plateau reveals exhilarating views all the way to the Harenna Forest, one of the most extensive natural forests remaining in Ethiopia.
+At the southern end of the plateau, the Harenna escarpment affords an astounding view over the forest well over a mile below us—deeper than the Grand Canyon.
 This forest, far denser and more varied than the juniper woodland around Dinsho, has a similar appearance and composition to the forests found in other East African mountain landscapes.
-Though we're unlikely to see them, lions live in the forest.
+Though we're unlikely to see them, lions live in this densely wooded region.